werbasinnotec/ngx-i18n/README.md

 npm run i18n-extract --templateExt=pug --appPath=demo
 ```

 - templateExt: Defines the extension of your template files.
-Default is `pug`. ( -- Yes...
-We love it :-) -- )
+Default is `pug`.
 - appPath: Defines the path where the extractor search your files.
 Default is `/`.

 #### Translate your languagefile automatically